 Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing September 1, 2023.
-Many are not applicable or do not have a significant impact to the Company and have been excluded.
-Management is currently evaluating the impact of these pronouncements on the Company's consolidated financial statements.
+Many are not applicable or do not have a significant impact on the Company and have been excluded.
+Management is currently evaluating the impact of these pronouncements on the Company's interim condensed consolidated financial statements.